run-ai/llmperf/README.md

 ### Prerequisites

-- Machine with NVIDIA GPU
+- Machine with NVIDIA GPU (Tested on A100-40GB)
 - Python 3.6 or higher
 - Pip (Python package manager)